hypercosmac/DroneVoiceIOS/README.md

 ### Human-Machine Collaboration
 Drones operate as part of a seamless human-machine team, enhancing safety and productivity in various environments.
 Rather than replacing humans, these AI drones collaborate with people and other machines to accomplish goals more efficiently.

+### Real-time Object Detection
+The drone uses computer vision to identify and track objects in its environment.
+Powered by YOLOv8, one of the most advanced object detection models, droneAI can recognize over 80 different types of objects in real-time, from vehicles and people to animals and everyday items.

 ## Features